Pranav-Kale/SOC-Lab-with-Splunk-Sysmon-Using-Windows-10-and-Kali-Linux/README.md

 ## 📌#Introduction
 This project demonstrates the creation of a Security Operations Center Home (SOCHOM) Lab Environment for practicing cybersecurity attacks and monitoring.
 The lab simulates a realistic attack–defense scenario within an isolated network.

-The setup includes:
+The setup includes :

 💻 Windows 10 Virtual Machine – The target machine

 🐉 Kali Linux Virtual Machine – The attacker machine

-📊 Splunk – Security Information and Event Management (SIEM) tool for log aggregation and monitoring 📜 Sysmon – A system monitoring tool for detailed Windows event logging
+📊 Splunk – Security Information and Event Management (SIEM) tool for log aggregation and monitoring

+📜 Sysmon – A system monitoring tool for detailed Windows event logging

 🌐 Network Setup